mjschultz/django-tastefulpy/docs/debugging.rst

     curl http://localhost:8000/api/v1/

 If you want JSON in the browser, simply append ``?format=json`` to your URL.
-Tastypie always respects this override first, before it falls back to the ``Accept`` header.
+Tastefulpy always respects this override first, before it falls back to the ``Accept`` header.